turingschool/front-end-curriculum/lessons/module-4/front-end-back-end-connection.md

 Let's fix the CORS issue.

-*Fixing CORS errors in Express*

 <!-- They need to add the "cors" express package and use the default app.use(cors()); in their server file -->

 For this, we can install a node package that allows us to enable CORS with various options.

-Using the docs found [here](https://www.npmjs.com/package/cors) Let's install an extension designed to address Express CORS handling into our BE express app:
+Using the docs found [here](https://www.npmjs.com/package/cors), let's install an extension designed to address enable CORS with Express apps:

 * Install this package as a dependency by using `--save`
 * Using the documentation as a guide, require the CORS package and utilize the simple usage to enable _all_ CORS requests